Unmasking Backdoors: An Explainable Defense via Gradient-Attention Anomaly Scoring for Pre-trained Language Models: Problem Definition

 We assume a stronger assumption in which the attacker possesses white-box access, meaning full visibility into the model’s architecture and hyperparameters.
 The attacker also has unrestricted access to the training data and can manipulate it by injecting poisoned samples, with control over the poisoning rate ($\gamma$), trigger design, trigger size, and placement.

-\textbf{Defender's Goal and Capabilities.} Given a backdoored model $\tilde{M}$, the defender aims to reduce the attack success rate while preserving the model's classification accuracy on clean data.
+\textbf{Defender's Goal and Capabilities.} Given a backdoored model $\tilde{M}$, the defender aims to reduce attack success rate while preserving clean accuracy.
 The defender has access to a small set of clean validation samples, denoted as $\mathcal{D}_{clean}^{val} \sim \mathcal{D}$.
 However, the defender possesses no prior knowledge about the backdoor triggers or the target label(s) chosen by the attacker.
+Following prior work \cite{liu2023maximum, pmlr-v235-zhao24r}, we assume a white-box pre-train–fine-tune setting with access to model parameters, gradients, and attention weights, mirroring the attacker’s visibility.